 It’s no secret how much I love animals!
-To me, they are unique and beautiful creatures, each with its own personality.
+To me, they are unique and beautiful creatures, each with his or her own personality.
 Nothing warms my heart faster than reading or hearing about an animal who is happy, healthy and thriving.
 And nothing breaks my heart faster than learning about animals who are neglected, abused or alone.

 I also use this space to shed light on the plight of animals in captivity, such as fur farm animals, factory animals and circus animals.
 Sometimes, it won’t be easy reading.
-Sometimes, it’ll be horrible and gut-wrenching and graphic.
+Sometimes, it’ll be horrible and gut-wrenching (though I will never post anything graphic here).
 But it will be necessary reading, because it will be the truth.
 And if that truth can help just one person view animals as living, breathing, feeling individuals instead of just things, then that’s really all that matters.

 SHELTER ANIMAL FACTS